Azure-Samples/data-catalog-dotnet-get-started/README.md

 platforms: dotnet
 author: derrickv
 ---
+#Get started with Azure Data Catalog

-Shows you how to Register, Search, and Delete a data asset using the Data Catalog REST API.
+This sample shows you how to Register, Search, and Delete a data asset using the Data Catalog REST API.